The Cancelled CM Punk vs Triple H Match At WrestleMania 30, Explained

 He entered first and faced off with Seth Rollins, and lasted the longest of any star in the match.
 He was eventually thrown out at the end by Kane, another part of the dastardly Authority stable.

+Unfortunately, fans never got to see that match.
 CM Punk left the WWE before that match could take place.
 He walked out on the company on the Raw after the Royal Rumble, citing a number of grievances that had been growing over his near-decade in the company.
+This included WWE ignoring injuries, lying to him and many other issues, which you can click here to read about in detail.

 Leave a comment